Medical expert of the article

 Epidemiology

-The syndrome is met with a frequency of 1: 5000.
-Having a relatively low prevalence in the infant population, in the absence of adequate therapy, the syndrome is accompanied by a high mortality rate, reaching 70% in the first year after the onset of clinical symptoms.
-Characteristic features of the syndrome are lengthening of QT-interval by ECG [QT interval corrected (Q-Tc) more than 440 ms], abnormalities of ventricular repolarization morphology (alternative to T wave), syncopal conditions and family concentration of pathology and sudden cardiac death as a result of life-threatening ventricular arrhythmias.
+The syndrome occurs with a frequency of 1:5000.
+Having a relatively low prevalence in the pediatric population, in the absence of adequate therapy, the syndrome is accompanied by a high mortality rate, reaching 70% in the first year from the onset of clinical symptoms.
+Characteristic signs of the syndrome are prolongation of the QT interval on the ECG [corrected QT interval (Q-Tc) more than 440 ms], abnormalities in the morphology of ventricular repolarization (alternation of the T wave), syncope, and a familial concentration of pathology and cases of sudden cardiac death as a result of life-threatening ventricular arrhythmias.

-Causes of hereditary long QT interval syndrome
+Causes of hereditary long QT syndrome

 What do need to examine?